selfdriven-foundation/selfdriven-space/docs/pages/composed-infinity-rising.md

 *A thought start in regards to the emerging Infinity Rising game.
 We have no formal affiliation with the Infinity Rising team - other than being long term supporters and believers in the project!*

-### Summary

-Infinity Rising is more than a game — it's a modular, blockchain-anchored simulation platform that can evolve into the foundation layer for identity, governance, and collective cognition in a post-singularity future.
-This paper explores how Infinity Rising can support cognitive continuity, post-biological societies, and decentralized consensus through immersive, forkable worlds.
+**Infinity Rising is more than a game — it's a modular, blockchain-anchored simulation platform that can evolve into the foundation layer for identity, governance, and collective cognition in a post-singularity future.
+This paper explores how Infinity Rising can support cognitive continuity, post-biological societies, and decentralized consensus through immersive, forkable worlds.**

 ### 1. Context: Singularity and the Metaverse